RiskTM/jwt-token-example/README.md

 The expiration time can be changed in `/services/createTokens.js`.
 By default 15m for the accessToken and 7d for the refreshToken are selected.

+The DB need to have the table "PG_DB_USER" with two columns username and password.
+For a refrence look at `init.sql`

 ``` bash
 node server.js # for development use: npm run devStart
 ```